 UC Berkeley’s library buildings are open!
 Learn more.

 Set up off-campus access to library resources (databases, online journals, etc.) using the Library proxy or Library VPN

 (This page has both set-up and troubleshooting information)

-UCB Wi-Fi Options include Eduroam and CalVisitor: Eduroam, the preferred networks for UCB, allows you to access UC Berkeley online resources both at UCB, and while at participating institutions worldwide.
+UCB Wi-Fi Options include Eduroam and CalVisitor: Eduroam, the preferred network for UCB, allows you to access UC Berkeley online resources both at UCB, and while at participating institutions worldwide.

-Eduroam requires you to set a Google Key.
-CalVisitor, UCB's public wifi network, requires CalNet authentication each time you try to access a licensed resource.
+Eduroam requires you to set a WiFi Key.
+CalVisitor, UCB's public WiFi network, requires CalNet authentication each time you try to access a licensed resource.